besh27/sassy-landing-page/README.md

 # sassy-landing-page
-A response landing page that utilizes Sass
+A responsive landing page that utilizes Sass